ICMOL/DeNox/README.md

 ### Step 3.
 Extract signals

-In the report table of metabolomic, to double click the quantity value under the sample name.
+Double click the quantity value under the sample name from metabolomic report table.

-In the report table of proteomic, to double click the spectrum data of interest.
+Double click the spectrum data of interest from proteomic report table.